When is it automated?

 It is a difficult task to prepare Work Plans that distribute available Employees in the most productive way.
 A human Planner simply cannot go through all of them to find the best possible plan.
 The task is further complicated when Work and Labour Regulations, Employee preferences, production demands, etc. have to be taken into account.

-Finding the most optimal solution out of a countless number of combinations is what we at PDC associate with automatic shift planning.
+Finding the most optimal solution out of a countless number of combinations is what we at PDC associate with automated shift planning.
 This is where one of the PDC’s strengths lies.
 We consist of a team of specialists who are skilled at optimisation techniques, and we also know what to do when combining such techniques with our clients’ domain-specific knowledge.

 Define your Staffing needs and planning rules and PDC Plan will take care of the rest.
 Every month, thousands of Employees’ Schedules and assignments are prepared automatically.